aiidalab/aiidalab-on-azure/README.md

    ```
    $ KUBECONFIG=./kubeconfig
    ```
-4. Finally, check whether you can access the cluster, e.g., with the `kubectl get node` command.
+4. Finally, check whether you can access the cluster, e.g., with the `$ kubectl get node` command.

-*Tip:* The deployment directory contains a script that performs steps 2 and 3 for you with `source setup-kubeconfig`.
+*Tip:* The deployment directory contains a script that performs steps 2 and 3 for you with `$ source setup-kubeconfig`.

 ### 7. Configure your domain